fmadrian/bot-tango/README.md

 - Login, logout, and check their authentication status.
 - Ask an AI assistant about product suggestions based on tags or categories, and placing orders.
 - Place and get a list of orders they have made.

+## AI Assistant

+The AI assistant is available in both [web client](https://github.com/una-eif509-desarrolloweb-24G01/frontend-tango) and Telegram bot.
+It uses [OpenAI's API](https://platform.openai.com/docs/overview) to help customers:
+- Get recommendations of what products (which are offered/available in the catalog) to buy according to their needs.
+- Place orders.

 ## Requirements